The Great British Bake Off series 11: Episode 8: Desserts (Quarterfinals)

-The signature challenge tasked the bakers with making twelve mini baked cheesecakes, in 2 1/2 hours.
-For the technical challenge, Prue set a 17th-century bake: two Sussex pond puddings using suet pastry and served with creme anglaise, again in 2 1/2 hours.
+The signature challenge tasked the bakers with making 12 mini baked cheesecakes, in 2 1/2 hours.
+For the technical challenge, Prue set a 17th-century bake: 2 sussex pond puddings using suet pastry and served with creme anglaise, in 2 1/2 hours.
 For the showstopper challenge, the bakers were given the enormous task of making a jelly art design cake, composed of an artistic jelly design, a mousse and a baked sponge element in 4 1/2 hours.